 The internship is an integral part of the MPH program.
 Students are required to work 480 hours full-time for 12 weeks in the summer following their first year of classes.
-The intern also works with the preceptor and his or her field supervisor to develop an Internship Agreement that matches his or her learning objectives to the needs of their host organization.
-The intern helps to organize a meeting during the middle of the internship called a Midpoint Update where the field supervisor visits the site.
-The intern writes a final report and completes a final assignment to meet his or her academic requirement.
+The intern also works with the preceptor and his or her field consultant to develop an Internship Agreement that matches his or her learning objectives to the needs of their host organization.
+The intern helps to organize a meeting during the middle of the internship where the field consultant visits the site.
+The intern writes a final report and completes 2 final assignments to meet his or her academic requirement.

 Role of the Preceptor